 How did the Government respond?

-7pm - Wednesday 10 March (registration below)
+7pm - Wednesday 10 March (watch again below)

 What strategies did the Government employ to bring the virus under control and were they effective?
 Did it pay due regard to scientific evidence and public health expertise?
 Was it influenced by 'lockdown sceptics'.
 Were there other strategies the Government could have adopted that would have had better outcomes?